awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-datasync-locationnfs.md

 ## Properties<a name="aws-resource-datasync-locationnfs-properties"></a>

 `MountOptions`  <a name="cfn-datasync-locationnfs-mountoptions"></a>
-Specifies the mount options that DataSync can use to mount your NFS share\.
+Specifies the options that DataSync can use to mount your NFS file server\.
 *Required*: No
 *Type*: [MountOptions](aws-properties-datasync-locationnfs-mountoptions.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `OnPremConfig`  <a name="cfn-datasync-locationnfs-onpremconfig"></a>
-Specifies the Amazon Resource Names \(ARNs\) of agents that DataSync uses to connect to your NFS file server\.
+Specifies the Amazon Resource Name \(ARN\) of the DataSync agent that want to connect to your NFS file server\.
-If you are copying data to or from your AWS Snowcone device, see [NFS Server on AWS Snowcone](https://docs.aws.amazon.com/datasync/latest/userguide/create-nfs-location.html#nfs-on-snowcone) for more information\.
+You can specify more than one agent\.
+For more information, see [Using multiple agents for transfers](https://docs.aws.amazon.com/datasync/latest/userguide/multiple-agents.html)\.
 *Required*: Yes
 *Type*: [OnPremConfig](aws-properties-datasync-locationnfs-onpremconfig.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ServerHostname`  <a name="cfn-datasync-locationnfs-serverhostname"></a>
-Specifies the IP address or domain name of your NFS file server\.
-An agent that is installed on\-premises uses this hostname to mount the NFS server in a network\.
+Specifies the Domain Name System \(DNS\) name or IP version 4 address of the NFS file server that your DataSync agent connects to\.
-If you are copying data to or from your AWS Snowcone device, see [NFS Server on AWS Snowcone](https://docs.aws.amazon.com/datasync/latest/userguide/create-nfs-location.html#nfs-on-snowcone) for more information\.
-You must specify be an IP version 4 address or Domain Name System \(DNS\)\-compliant name\.
 *Required*: No
 *Type*: String
 *Maximum*: `255`